hermonochy/Rescueland/The timeline of Resueland history.md

 This document will show all major events that happened since the DOTR (Discovery Of The Rings).
 Rescueland years are always measured after this, ADOTR (After Discovery Of The Rings).
-While there is no such thing as a year on Rescueland, the time period used on Rescueland is about 888 Earth years .
+While there is no such thing as a year on Rescueland, the time period used on Rescueland is about 888 Earth years.

 ## 0 ADOTR: Discovery of the Rings